6 Simple Steps in Making Liquid Soap with Fragrance Oils (Hand Soap & Body Wash)

 🛒 Ready to make your own scented liquid soap?
 Check out Village Craft & Candle for premium soap bases, skin-safe fragrance oils, and everything else you need to craft with confidence.

-🔥 Your next best-seller could start with just one bottle.
+🔥 Your perfect soap blend is just a bottle away—why not turn today’s experiment into tomorrow’s bestseller?
 Start your soap-making journey today at Village Craft & Candle.

 Fragrance Oils and Health Products Our fragrance oils are intended for external use in candles, diffusers, and some cosmetic applications.
 They are not to be ingested, inhaled, or applied directly to skin without proper dilution.
 Health Canada requires a Natural Product Number (NPN) for the sale of any product making health claims or intended for therapeutic use.
 It is your responsibility to ensure your final product formulation complies with all applicable regulations and obtains the necessary NPN certification before sale.